Pinegrow/PinegrowDevelopersDocumentation/Templates and Resources.md

 ---

 ### __ignore_css_files__
-This key is used if the plugin is including customized CSS files within a template or as a stand-alone resource that shouldn't be altered by the user.
+This key is used if the plugin includes customized CSS files within a template or as a stand-alone resource that shouldn't be altered by the user.
 It receives an array containing a single [regex string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) or multiple comma-separated regex strings.
 Any CSS file in the page resources that is matched by these string will be locked for editing under the stylesheet dropdown.
 Single string
 ```javascript
 framework.ignore_css_files = [/my_plugin_style\.css/i];